 Legal help when you have lost your sight or hearing due to negligence

 Loss of vision or loss of hearing are life-changing events that completely alter the way you interact with family, friends, and the world.
 Most people who lose their sight or hearing need assistance in order to cope with their injury, including rehabilitative care to learn to function with their losses.
 They may be unable to work and support themselves, or participate fully in their lives they once led.

-At Wilt & Associates, PLLC, we understand the trauma of losing your vision or hearing due to an explosion, a fire, a forceful impact, or other accident.
+At Wilt Injury Lawyers, we understand the trauma of losing your vision or hearing due to an explosion, a fire, a forceful impact, or other accident.
 Our Kentucky personal injury lawyers have 28 years of experience working to show why your injuries happened and who is responsible.
 We’ll work with your doctors and our network of vision and hearing specialists to understand the full scope of your injuries and their effects.
 Contact us on Louisville or Lexington today to learn more about how we can help.

 How can we help today?

 - What are the different types of vision loss?

 - What are the different types of hearing loss injuries?